foobarbaz31/frameworks-and-guides/brag-doc-customized.md

 Hence I use the following template, where I break down my brag doc like :

-* Work I directly did
+## Work I directly did

+Eg: projects, epics, tickets, features, bugs, tech scope, system design - I actually led / did / implemented

-* Work I helped do
+## Work I helped do
+Eg: scenarios where I was a co-pilot as in someone else led the project but I implemented some tickets under the project or performed code pairs, bug bashes, etc

-* Work I brainstormed on and potentially influenced
+## Work I brainstormed on and potentially influenced
+Eg: arch review / system design review meetings I attended and made valuable comments; meetings I attended and made contributions that influenced requiremetns or implementations, etc (even though I was not necessarily incharge of the project)

-* Work I identified for others to do
+## Work I identified for others to do
+Eg: any bugs I found and created bug tickets for ;)

+# Conclusion

 And literally any little thing I think I have done that fits in the above criteria gets added to my doc.

 That way, when time comes to submit my self-eval I don't have to rack my brains and sell myself short :)

-# Conclusion
 Hope this helps !